junxit/us-congress-bills-112/bill.md

 # S. RES.
 573

-> Designating the third week of January 2013 as “Teen Cancer Awareness Week”.
+> Designating the third week of January 2013 as Teen Cancer Awareness Week.

 ## Preamble